microsoft/LightAIMD/docs/dev-guide.md

 void x_free(void *ptr)
 ```

-You can use print_mm_status() to check whether the number of memory allocations match that of deallocations.
+You can use `print_mm_status()` to check whether the number of memory allocations match that of deallocations at the end of your program.

 ## Numeric types
-Use the following types declared in numeric_types.h for numeric types:
+Use the following types declared in `src/numeric_types.h` for numeric types:

 | Type | Description |
 | ---- | ----------- |